pantheon-systems/documentation/source/content/static-site-empty-upstream.md

 Yes, traffic will be counted the same way.
 Refer to our [Traffic Metrics](/traffic-limits) documentation for more information.

-### Can I use this process to host my own site built with Gatsby?
+### Can I use this process to host statically generated JAMStack sites?

-Yes!
+Yes, compiled static sites compiled that don't require a Drupal or WordPress CMS backend can be hosted on Pantheon using this method.
 Some customers utilize a two-site approach on Pantheon whereas one site is the CMS backend (headless WordPress or Drupal), and the other site is the decoupled frontend (Frontity, Gatsby, etc).
-Of course, you will likely have different deployment workflows for each site, and you would need to determine the best workflow for you and your team.
-If you're looking for more power, see our [Decoupled Sites](/features/decoupled-cms) page for information on how Pantheon can host full-featured CMS decoupled frontends.
+Of course, you will likely have different deployment workflows for updating each site, and you would need to determine the best workflow for you and your team.

+For other Decoupled configurations, please refer to our [Decoupled Sites](/decoupled-sites) documentation.

 ## More on How Pantheon Uses Upstreams Here: